INDICATION AND USAGE

 Development of Drug-resistant Bacteria

-The most common adverse reactions in patients treated with DALVANCE were nausea (4.7%), headache (3.8%), and diarrhea
+The most common adverse reactions in adult patients treated with DALVANCE in Phase 2/3 trials were nausea (5.5%), headache (4.7%), and diarrhea (4.4%).
+The most common adverse reaction that occurred in more than 1% of pediatric patients was pyrexia (1.2%).

 Use in Specific Populations